Scroll

 The following is a brief introduction to each of our portfolio companies, with a description of why we believe they deserve a position in the Kingfish portfolio.

-Portfolio Holdings Summary as at 29 February 2024
+Portfolio Holdings Summary as at 31 May 2024

 What does it do?

 Auckland International Airport (AIA) owns and operates New Zealand’s major gateway as well as 1500 hectares of land surrounding the airport.
 AIA operates under a ‘dual till’ regulatory regime, meaning that the company’s aeronautical operations are subject to light-handed regulation, whereas the other non-aeronautical operations are unregulated.
-Over 50% of AIA’s revenue is derived from non-aeronautical operations, such as retail, parking, hotel accommodation and property rental.
+Most of AIA’s revenue is derived from non-aeronautical operations, such as retail, parking, hotel accommodation and property rental.

 Why do we own it?